certcoreadmin/prompt/tf-gcp.md

   }
 }

-variable "aws_region" {
+variable "gcp_region" {
-  description = "The AWS region to deploy resources in." type        = string default     = "us-west-2"
+  description = "The GCP region to deploy resources in." type        = string default     = "us-central1"
 }

 # ...add any other variables as needed